TylerMcMahonCreate/TylerMcMahonCreate.github.io/_pages/about.md

   * Communicated with over 40 parents twice a week, ensuring all health forms, luggage, and key questions were handled
   * Awarded Head Counselor of the Session out of 35 coworkers while in charge of the Leaders in Training program

-#### TM Tutoring
-* Private Tutor (August 2019–May 2021)
-  * Independently tutored 80+ hours outside of school in various courses including biology, chemistry, and mathematics
-  * Developed individualized teaching methods based on each student’s learning strengths by repurposing in-class handouts

 ## Technical Skills